Northeastern University (2015-17)

-After completion of my thesis, I was nominated to present my work to a jury of Penn State's librarians and faculty, and I was ultimately awarded second place for the Outstanding Undergraduate Thesis Award.
-The award annually recognizes the use of superior research and library resources by honors students throughout the course of their theses.
+After completion of my thesis, I was nominated to present my work to a jury of Penn State's librarians and faculty, and was ultimately awarded second place for the Outstanding Undergraduate Thesis Award.
+The award annually recognizes use of superior research and library resources by honors students throughout the course of their theses.

 I was honored to be recognized at the graduation reception alongside the other two nominees.

 In addition to the Outstanding Undergraduate Thesis Award, I also earned the English department's Henry Sams Award for Best Analytical Honors Thesis.

 "Transcending Body: Lucretius, Whitman, and the Atoms In Between" can be read here, at its permanent location in the Schreyer Honors College electronic database.

 In order to further my rigorous studies of Ancient Latin, a peer and I took part in a semester-long independent study with our first and favorite Latin professor, Pamela Cole.
 Although focusing primarily on the works of Catullus and the shifting of his poetic tones, we also tiptoed into some of Ovid's Amores.
 We individually translated between 100 and 250 lines of poetry each week, and came together once a week to review and discuss the material.

 January 2014 — May 2014